We’ve all been there … a component upgrade and suddenly, your system sounds “off”.

 - Geometry – unchanged.

 - Tracking force – close, but I bumped my Lyra up by .02g (to 1.71) – minor improvement in dynamics, but the major issue was still there.

 The problem with azimuth is that no matter how good a tool you’re using, the final adjustment is done by ear.
 If your system’s resolving power increases, you’ll find yourself returning to all of those “by ear” adjustments.

-In the case of the Legato connectors on the Fall River cables, the dramatically reduced noise floor and resulting improvement in treble extension and purity revealed the azimuth problem in bold relief.
+In the case of the Legato connectors on the Headwaters cables, the dramatically reduced noise floor and resulting improvement in treble extension and purity revealed the azimuth problem in bold relief.

 It was as if we were changing from a 3x to a 10x magnifying glass.